Semilinear nonlocal elliptic equations with source term and measure data: Preliminaries, basic assumptions and definitions

-\end{enumerate} We notice that when $\gamma<2s$, condition \eqref{eq_K5} becomes $N>4s$.
+\end{enumerate} When $\gamma<2s$, assumption \eqref{eq_G3} becomes $N>4s$.
 This condition has been required in numerous papers dealing with variational settings (see e.g. Dipierro, Medina, Peral and Valdinoci \cite{DipMedPerVal_2017}, Servadei \cite{Ser_2014} and references therein).
-When $\gamma \geq 2s$, we have $N_{s,\gamma} \leq 3$ and hence \eqref{eq_K5} always holds if $N \geq 3$.
+When $\gamma \geq 2s$, we have $N_{s,\gamma} \leq 3$ and hence \eqref{eq_G3} always holds if $N \geq 3$.
+In the present paper, assumption (G3) will be employed to obtain an important regularity result in a variational setting (see Subsection 8.1).